 Improve Your Credit Score

-Insurance companies are increasingly using credit information to price insurance policies.
+Depending on where you live, your credit score could have an impact on the rates you pay for homeowners insurance.
+If you want to get your credit in shape, stick to practicing good credit habits.
 Don't have too many open credit accounts, don't charge close to the limits on your credit cards, and pay all your bills on time to keep your credit score healthy.

 Shop Around for Homeowners Insurance

 Shop around for homeowners insurance rates, but keep in mind that you may be receiving a longevity discount.
 Get quotes from three agents and compare prices.
 Make sure you are not shopping too far into the bargain basement.
 Check that the provider is highly rated when it comes to serving customers filing claims.
 Your state insurance department may have rate comparison information available for your state.